Avaiga/taipy-doc/docs/knowledge_base/tips/multipage_application/index.md

 ## Running the Multi-Page Application

-Up to this point, we've structured our multi-page Taipy application by keeping two one-page applications in a sub-folder named "pages."
+Up to this point, we've structured our multi-page Taipy application by keeping two one-page applications in a sub-folder named `pages`.

 Now, the next step is to create and define our main module, `main.py` within the `app/` folder.
 After that, we'll initialize our multi-page Gui object.